mrazomej/phd/src/chapter_02/section_05_results.md

-Unfortunately, we are not able to make a meaningful value-for-value comparison of our parameters to those of earlier studies [@Daber2009; @Daber2011a] because of uncertainties in both gene copy number and transcription factor copy numbers in these studies, as illustrated by the plots in Appendix XXX.
+Unfortunately, we are not able to make a meaningful value-for-value comparison of our parameters to those of earlier studies [@Daber2009; @Daber2011a] because of uncertainties in both gene copy number and transcription factor copy numbers in these studies (see Chapter 4).
 We then predicted the fold-change for the remaining seventeen strains with no further fitting (see [@Fig:ch2_fig04](C)-(E)) together with the specific phenotypic properties described in and discussed in detail below (see [@Fig:ch2_fig04](F)-(J)).
 The shaded regions in - denote the 95% credible regions.
-Factors determining the width of the credible regions are explored in Appendix XXX.
+Factors determining the width of the credible regions are explored in Chapter 4.

 We stress that the entire suite of predictions in is based upon the induction profile of a single strain.
 Our ability to make such a broad range of